 Having discussed the nature and identity of the law of God as well as its use, I now briefly discuss the experience of the law of God.
 It is not enough to have a mere intellectual knowledge of the nature and use of the law of God.
 We must also be experientially acquainted with its application to our own souls.
 John Owen explained this well when he described what he called the twofold sense of sin.
-On the one hand a man can and must have a general and notional sense of his own sinfulness.
-According to this sense, he knows what sin is and that he himself is sinful, but not to the degree that his heart has been affected by it.
+On the one hand a man can and must have a general and notional sense of his own sinfulness.32 According to this sense, he knows what sin is and that he himself is sinful, but not to the degree that his heart has been affected by it.
 All true Christians must have this sense of their own sinfulness.
 Indeed, no true conversion has occurred where this sense of one's sinfulness is not present.
 However, such a general recognition of one's sinfulness can also be present in an unbeliever without that person ever coming to a true saving knowledge of the gospel of Jesus Christ.
 In order for true conversion and sanctification to occur, one must have a sense of his own sinfulness that is active and efficacious.33 Most unregenerate sinners have had an experience of the first sense of their own sinfulness at some point, but only true believers have experienced the second.
-And even true believers can fail to experience the second at times, as David did prior to being confronted by Nathan.

-The second sense of one's sinfulness gives one a true experiential knowledge of the Spirit's work in applying the law to our hearts.
-Owen described it as a deep and practical apprehension, wrought in the mind and heart of a believing sinner by the Holy Ghost, of sin and its evils, in reference unto the law and love of God, the cross and blood of Christ, the communion and consolation of the Spirit, and all the fruits of love, mercy, or grace that it hath been made partaker of, or on gospel ground hoped for.
+And even true believers can fail to experience the second at times, as David did prior to being confronted by Nathan.34 a deep and practical apprehension, wrought in the mind and heart of a believing sinner by the Holy Ghost, of sin and its evils, in reference unto the law and love of God, the cross and blood of Christ, the communion and consolation of the Spirit, and all the fruits of love, mercy, or grace that it hath been made partaker of, or on gospel ground hoped for.35